amelmaryul/screening-task-mpc/README.md

 - The api/auth/signup end point was provided for testing only.
 Ideally, the database should have admin already and only admins can create student entries.
  - PATCH on assignments only updates fields explicitly provided in the request body
 - PUT on students requires the full object and replaces all fields.

+## Product Improvement Challenge
+#### Caching read heavy endpoints
+- **Why it matters**: get endpoints will most likely be used far more then other requests.
+At 50,000 students browsing a website and triggering get requests can be costly.
+- **Implementation**: Cache data using Redis.
+When a request is received, the API would check Redis for cached data.
+If there is data and it has not yet expired, return the cached data otherwise query the database and return the queried data.
+- **Tradeoff**: Cached data can become stale and not up to date.
+It also introduces another layer of complexity

+#### Rate Limiting on login requests
+- **Why it matters**: With implementing authentication we should keep the backend safe from malicious activity.
+Currently, users could span the login requests checking an infinite amount of password combinations.
+This introduces the risk of information getting leaked or corrupted.
+- **Implementation**: Use Redis to track failed log in attempts per IP address.
+Ban IP addresses with 5 failed attempts in 10 minutes.
+- **Tradeoff**: This introduces the risk of potentially banning a user that simply forgot their credentials

+#### Exposing the student course end points
+- **Why it matters**: Currently students and courses have a relationship that is not represented in the API lists.
+Users may want to see what courses they have assigned to them.
+- **Implementation**: Create a new endpoint for student-courses relation ship: POST /api/courses/:courseId/students/:studentId enrolls a student to a course
+- **Tradeoff**: Introduces another layer of complexity and generates more surface area to secure and validate.